 - Includes provisional budget bill language to extend the liquidation deadline of up to \$7,768,000 one-time from the Behavioral Health Services Fund from the Budget Act of 2021, through June 30, 2027.
-The liquidation deadline extension will support grants for EmPATH Units delivering psychiatric care to individuals with behavioral health conditions pursuant to Chapter 47, Statutes of 2022 (SB 184) - Includes provisional budget bill language to extend the liquidation deadline of up to \$430,000 one-time from the Behavioral Health Services Fund from the Budget Act of 2019, through June 30, 2026.
-The liquidation deadline extension will support evidencebased early psychosis and mood disorder detection through the EPI Plus Program pursuant to Chapter 414, Statutes of 2017 (AB 1315). - Rejects the elimination of \$20 million from the Behavioral Health Services Fund supporting the Mental Health Wellness Act.
+The liquidation deadline extension will support grants for EmPATH Units delivering psychiatric care to individuals with behavioral health conditions pursuant to Chapter 47, Statutes of 2022 (SB 184). - Includes provisional budget bill language to extend the liquidation deadline of up to \$430,000 one-time from the Behavioral Health Services Fund from the Budget Act of 2019, through June 30, 2026.
+The liquidation deadline extension will support evidencebased early psychosis and mood disorder detection through the EPI Plus Program pursuant to Chapter 414, Statutes of 2017 (AB 1315). - Provides \$20 million ongoing from the Behavioral Health Services Fund to support the Mental Health Wellness Act.